PaperStrike/Pjax/README.md

 An ordered list showing the types of these events, and the moment they happen:

 1. `pjax:send` event when Pjax sends the request.
-2. Pjax waits for and parses the response, switches elements, updates window URL to the responded one if it doesn't match the last location Pjax recognized.
+2. Pjax switches the DOM.
+See `switchDOM` method for details.
 3. `pjax:error` event if any error happens to step 2.
 4. `pjax:complete` event when step 2 finishes.
 5. `pjax:success` event if step 2 finishes without any error.